Christianity in Korea

 The practice of Christianity is marginal in North Korea, but significant in South Korea, which has a population of 8.6 million Protestants, mostly Presbyterians, and 5.8 million Catholics.
 Christianity in the form of Catholicism was first introduced during the late Joseon Dynasty period by Confucian scholars who encountered it in China.
 In 1603, Yi Su-gwang, a Korean politician, returned from Beijing carrying several theological books written by Matteo Ricci, an Italian Jesuit missionary to China.
 He began disseminating the information in the books, introducing Christianity to Korea.
-In 1787, King Jeongjo of Joseon officially outlawed Catholicism as an "evil practice," declaring it heretical and strictly banned.
-Catholicism was reintroduced in 1785 by Yi Seung-hun and French and Chinese Catholic priests were soon invited by the Korean Christians.
+In 1758, King Yeongjo of Joseon officially outlawed Catholicism as an "evil practice," declaring it heretical and strictly banned.
+Catholicism was reintroduced in 1785 by Yi Seung-hun, and French and Chinese Catholic priests were soon invited by the Korean Christians.

 Joseon royalty saw the new religion as a subversive influence and persecuted its earliest followers in Korea, culminating in the Catholic Persecution of 1866, in which 8,000 Catholics across the country were killed, including nine French missionary priests.
 Later in the 19th century, the opening of Korea to the outside world gradually brought more religious toleration toward Christians.

 Sorae Church, which was the first Protestant church in Korea, was established by Seo Sang-ryun on 16 May 1883.
 Lee Soo-jung, one of the first Protestants in Korea, was baptized in Japan on 29 April 1883, and wrote an English article on the Missionary Review of the World to urge more American missionaries to enter Korea on 13 December 1883.
 Robert Samuel Maclay and Horace Newton Allen entered Korea one year later in 1884.
 Horace Allen was a North Presbyterian missionary who later became an American diplomat.
 He served in Korea until 1905, by which time he had been joined by many others.
 The Anglican Church of Korea can be traced back to 1890, when Charles Corfe, the first bishop of Joseon (Korea) landed in Korea; the first Anglican church in Korea Nae-dong Anglican Church was established in 1891 at Nae-dong, Jung-gu, Incheon.